Why Covenant Care?

 Special Demands/Physical Requirements:

-Position may sometimes require light to medium lifting.
+This position may sometimes require light/medium lifting.
+This

-position is mentally demanding because of the continual need of
+position is also mentally demanding because of the continual need

-care.
-This position requires considerable time traveling in a motor
+requires considerable time traveling in a motor vehicle in

 Contact the Human Resources Department at 850.365.9659 for more